flaki/RustFestGlobal2020-CFP/en_us.md

 If you get selected as a speaker at RustFest, here’s what you get:

-- Access to the virtual conference.
-If you get selected to speak and if you need to, we can refund your ticket, but if you don’t, we can spend more money on making the conference more awesome and accessible <3.
+- Full access to the virtual conference.
+If happen to already have purchased a ticket we can refund you.
 - Gear required to make your talk a success.
 For example if you require a webcam or microphone, we can discuss how to get one to you.
+We provide an up to 200 EUR reimbursement budget for all speakers for hardware expenses (just keep your receipts and submit them after the conference).
+We can also purchase and send you hardware if you cannot afford the upfront costs, please let us know and we will take care of it.
+- A 200 EUR stipend for your efforts.
+Speakers should be compensated for their efforts: preparing and presenting a talk takes time and effort and we want to offset some of this work by sharing the funds provided by our sponsors and attendees.
+We will require an invoice, and you will be able to take care of any taxation requirements of this income that might arise in your country.
+Alternatively, if you can't or don't want to accept these funds we can donate it to your chosen non-profit organization (some restrictions may apply).
+- Extra perks like [streaming micropayments](https://webmonetization.org/docs/explainer) from attendees who are watching your presentation.
+Expect more info on these experiments later!

 ## Example Submission

 Here’s a proposal that we accepted at another conference:

-### How To Be Better
+> ### How To Be Better
+>

-A lot of the principles of clean code are forgotten when writing documentation.
+> A lot of the principles of clean code are forgotten when writing documentation.
+>

-Have a single source of truth and don't repeat yourself.
+> Have a single source of truth and don't repeat yourself.
 Avoid writing brittle code.
 Use ubiquitous terminology and choose searchable names.
 Be consistent in your formatting.
 Test your code.
 Refactor and practice successive refinement.
 Don't write any more than you need to.
+>

-These principles of clean code can be applied with great effect to the production and maintenance of documentation, but there's more to it than that.
+> These principles of clean code can be applied with great effect to the production and maintenance of documentation, but there's more to it than that.
 Code needs to satisfy machines and coders.
 Documentation needs to satisfy people performing range of different tasks: from cursory inspection through to intensive development.
+>

-This talk will review relevant principles and examine real-world examples, leaving you with a practical mental checklist for writing documentation that will help your users and your software thrive.
+> This talk will review relevant principles and examine real-world examples, leaving you with a practical mental checklist for writing documentation that will help your users and your software thrive.

 ## Misc